 A LOGO ADAPTED AND DESIGNED BY TSISTA KENNEDY, ANISHINAABE AND ONYOTA'AKA NATIONS.

-Tsista (Tehatsistahawi) Kennedy, Logo Designer, a 19 year-old Woodland-Style Artist belonging to the Anishnaabe and Onyota'aka nations:
+Tsista (Tehatsistahawi) Kennedy, our Logo Designer, is a 19 year-old Woodland-Style Artist belonging to the Anishnaabe and Onyota'aka nations.

 "What I wanted to communicate through this design are the concepts that the previous logo had taken into account.
 The grey leaves behind the left face symbolize ourselves detaching from the current ways of thinking and carrying ourselves.
 We face away from these grey and faded leaves, and instead look towards the ones that flourish and thrive in the betterment of our future selves."

 "I was always taught that our hair connects us to the land, and so the hair of both subjects connect and trail forward.
 As the hair/stem trails back towards the left side of the design, it then becomes a representation of the state of thinking we are leaving behind.
 The tips of a person's hair represents the past self, and the parts of the hair that are closer to the scalp serve as a representation of a current self."